HimoriK/book/src/ch03-01-variables-and-mutability.md

 variables are immutable.
 This is one of many nudges Rust gives you to write your code in a way that takes advantage of the safety and easy concurrency that Rust offers.
 However, you still have the option to make your variables mutable.
-Let’s explore how and why Rust encourages you to favor immutability and why sometimes you might want to opt out.

 When a variable is immutable, once a value is bound to a name, you can’t change that value.
 To illustrate this, generate a new project called *variables* in